Aster family (Aster family)

 Photographic Location: The photograph was taken at the webmaster's wildflower garden in Urbana, Illinois.

 Comments: This is a truly beautiful little plant with attractive foliage and flowerheads.
 It's an excellent candidate as a wildflower in a sunny rock garden.
-In Illinois, Silky Aster (Aster sericeus) can be distinguished from all other asters (Aster spp.) within the state by its exceptional foliage, which has a silvery or silky appearance because of the numerous fine hairs covering its stems and leaves.
+In Illinois, Silky Aster (Symphyotrichum sericeum) can be distinguished from all other asters (Symphyotrichum spp.) within the state by its exceptional foliage, which has a silvery or silky appearance because of the numerous fine hairs covering its stems and leaves.
 It also has larger flowerheads (often exceeding 1" across) than most native or naturalized species of asters within the state.
-Many asters of North America, including Silky Aster, have been reassigned recently to the genus Symphyotrichum.
-As a result, many authors now refer to Silky Aster as Symphyotrichum sericeum.
+A scientific synonym of this plant is Aster sericeus.